nottrobin/robinwinslow.uk/_posts/2013-11-07-how-to-secure-your-site-against-the-nsa.md

 This shows that (still as far as we know) **the NSA have done nothing unprecendented**.
 They have, however, gone to huge lengths to exploit every known vulnerability in security systems, regardless of legality.
 Mostly, these vulnerability are with the end-point systems.

-What the NSA have done
+What the NSA and GCHQ have done
 ---

 I've tried to list these in order of severity:

 - Intercepted huge amounts of encrypted and unencrypted internet traffic
-- Used network taps to get hold of Google and Yahoo's (and probably others') unencrypted private data as it's transferred between their servers
+- [Used network taps][ind-network-taps] to get hold of Google and Yahoo's (and probably others') unencrypted private data as it's transferred between their servers
 - Acquired private-keys wherever they can, presumably through traditional hacking methods like brute-forcing passwords, social engineering, or inside contacts.
 - Built back doors into certain commercial encryption software products (most notably, [Microsoft](http://www.wired.co.uk/news/archive/2013-07/12/microsoft-nsa-collusion))
 - Used brute-force attacks to find weaker (1024-bit) RSA private keys